 - Your rights and responsibilities as a volunteer

 - Dealing with incidents

-- Friendly visitors must also complete Community Visitor online training developed by the Multiple Sclerosis Society.
+- Community visitors must also complete Community Visitor online training developed by the Multiple Sclerosis Society.
 Your Community Support Coordinator will book you into the course and send you the link to complete online

 - From time to time additional training will be offered on varied topics related to volunteering or specialist subjects such as autism, dementia etc.